- Open Access

 The impact on quality of life of CDI episodes aside from the consequence of excess mortality is major and translates in a substantial QALY loss despite their short duration.

-We acknowledge the help of N. Kanafer and L. Oltra for their contribution to data collection.
+We acknowledge the help of N. Khanafer and L. Oltra for their contribution to data collection.

 This work was supported by an unrestricted grant from MSD France.